wellsaid-labs/tts-evaluation/docs/TRAIN_MODEL_AWS.md

    [create an Amazon Machine Image (AMI)](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-image.html) so you don't need to setup your VM from scratch again.
 Your first AMI for a particular setup may take a long time to create (1 hour or more) but it'll take less time for subsequent AMIs.
-You can see the AMI creation progress in the AWS console by viewing the AMIs corresponding snapshot.
+You can see the AMI creation progress in the AWS console by viewing the AMI's corresponding snapshot.

 1. Create a directory for our software...